obsidianmd/obsidian-developer-docs/en/Community directory/Community directory.md

 ## How to use the community directory

 - [[Getting started]]: sign in, set up your community profile, and claim your plugins and themes.
+- [[Manage your plugin or theme]]: review scanner results, manage releases, edit attribution, and transfer ownership.
 - [[Organizations]]: share ownership of your plugin and theme entries with a team.
 - [[Developer policies]]: policies all plugins and themes must follow to stay listed in the directory.
 - [[Submission requirements for plugins]]: plugin-specific requirements for publishing.